 - has not spread within the chest or to other organs

-Patients should discuss with their health care team whether surgery is the best option for them.
+Patients should discuss with their healthcare team whether surgery is the best option for them.
 Lung cancer surgery is a complex operation that can have serious consequences.
-Therefore, it should be done by a thoracic surgeon—a surgeon specially trained in operating on people with lung cancer.
-Patients often seek a second opinion with a thoracic surgeon when considering surgery.
+Therefore, it should be performed by a thoracic surgeon—a surgeon specially trained in operating on people with lung cancer.
+Patients often seek a second opinion with a thoracic surgeon when considering surgery.4

-What is the goal of surgery to treat lung cancer?
+What is the goal of surgery in the treatment of lung cancer?

-During surgery, nearby 4in the lung and middle portion of the chest are also removed to check them for cancer, and to help determine whether further treatment is necessary.
+During surgery, nearby A rounded mass of lymphatic tissue surrounded by a capsule of connective tissue in the lung and middle portion of the chest are also removed to check them for cancer and to help determine whether further treatment is necessary.4

 What are the different types of surgery used in lung cancer?

-The type of surgery the doctor recommends depends on the size and location of the tumor and on how well the patient’s lungs are working.
-If a patient’s lungs are healthy, a lobectomy is most commonly the preferred operation.
-Removing more of the lung tissue may provide a better chance to cure the lung cancer.
+The type of surgery the thoracic surgeon recommends depends on the size and location of the tumor and on how well the patient’s lungs are working.
+If a patient’s lungs are healthy, a lobectomy is most commonly the preferred operation.5

-Lobectomy is the removal of one of the fiveof the lung.
-When non-small cell lung cancer (NSCLC) is detected at a very early stage, a lobectomy is the most effective type of surgery, even when the lung tumor is very small.
+Lobectomy is the removal of one of the five A portion of an organ of the lung.
+When non-small cell lung cancer (NSCLC) is detected at an early stage, a lobectomy is the most effective type of surgery, even when the lung tumor is very small.

 A segmentectomy removes one of the small segments within the lobes of the lung that contains a cancer.
 The amount of lung tissue removed is between what is removed in a lobectomy and in a wedge resection.
-Like wedge resection, it is recommended only for treatingthat are less than 2 cm wide and for elderly patients or those with other medical conditions that make removing the entire lobe dangerous.
+Like wedge resection, it is recommended only for treating lung tumors that are 2 cm or less wide or, as with wedge resections, if the patient has poor lung function and/or other medical conditions that make removing the entire lobe dangerous.

 This surgery is used for tumors that involve the large airways.
 The tumor and a portion of the airway are removed and the ends of the airway are rejoined so remaining lobes can be left in place.
-A surgeon may do this operation instead of a pneumonectomy to preserve more lung function.1,3,4
+A surgeon may perform this type of surger rather than a pneumonectomy in order to preserve more lung function.

 What are the different techniques used to perform lung surgery?